LebsterFace/webcmd/README.md

 # WebCMD
-A linux-style command prompt for the web.
+A linux-inspired command prompt for the web.
 Built with vanilla JavaScript.
 [Try it online!](https://lebster.xyz/projects/webcmd)

 ## Features
  - [Full File System](#full-file-system)